 Image supplied by Coffee Cups and Crayons.

-A 13-year-old boy in Australia helped his mum collect, wrap and deliver Christmas gifts to disadvantaged families in their neighbourhood.
+A 13-year-old boy in Australia helped his mum collect, wrap and deliver Christmas hundreds of gifts to disadvantaged people in their neighborhood.

 Students from the Landolt Elementary Kindness Club visit the teachers with their drinks cart.
 It was a big hit and they plan on adding water with different mixes and lots of snacks for the teachers to choose from.